Starting an art business can be a great idea if you have a passion for art.

 7. Astrography ($1.08M/year)

-Adam Jesionkiewicz (from Warsaw, Masovian Voivodeship, Poland) started Astrography about 4 years ago.
+Adam Jesionkiewicz (from Warsaw, Masovian Voivodeship, Poland) started Astrography over 4 years ago.

 Hi, my name is Artur Kurasinski and I'm a co-owner of Astrography - a company dealing with printing and selling fine arts related to space.
 During the last 20 years, Adam (CEO) and I have established a lot of different companies and businesses.
 Many of them have not survived and we have gained a lot of experience in setting up and running startups (mostly technological).